Upwork and Fiverr Alternatives to Try in 2023

 Credo is a specialized platform for finding digital marketing specialists, such as content writers, PPC and SEO experts, social media managers and more.
 Credo has a level system by which freelancers are vetted, so it’s very easy to find the person with the desired experience level.

-The idea behind Credo is to connect businesses with people who will actually help them boost their marketing efforts (and likely to create long-standing relationships).
+The idea behind Credo is to connect small businesses with people who will actually help them boost their marketing efforts (and likely to create long-standing relationships).
 That’s why the whole process of finding a freelancer on Credo is a little more personal: you’ll get to discuss your needs with one of the team members via phone and create a project scope.
 As an employer, you don’t pay any extra charges to Credo.

 As a freelancer, it can be a little more challenging to get onto this platform, due to their rigorous, but transparent vetting process.
 But once you do get it, it can mean better-fitting opportunities and more regular work.
 It’s also open to agencies to join their network, not just individual consultants.
 Of course, the same vetting process applies.